-The Airport Traffic Directives contained in this manual apply at the six Airports owned and operated by the Government of the Northwest Territories (GNWT) listed on the first page and are based on Acts, Regulations, Standard Practices and Procedures for the safe and orderly operation of motorized vehicles on airport movement areas.
+The Airport Traffic Directives contained in this manual apply at airports listed on the first page of this manual owned and operated by the Government of the Northwest Territories (GNWT).
+The Airport Traffic Directives are based on Acts, Regulations, Standard Practices and Procedures for the safe and orderly operation of motorized vehicles on airport movement areas.
 This Airside Vehicle Operating Permit (AVOP) Manual meets the intent of the Canadian Aviation Regulation Part III, Subpart 2-Airports, CARs 302.10.